21 October 2021

 Canal & River Trust has now completed the reconstruction of the lock landing below Birstall Lock, on the River Soar / Grand Union Leicester Line.

 As you can see the new hard edge has been designed to match the adjacent hard edged visitor moorings.
 This comprises a stonework vertical face and in-situ concrete walkway.

-Beware all you boaters, it is not possible to secure a boat whilst setting the lock.
-So until the planned installation of bollards is carried out, all lock-users will need to tie up at the visitor moorings instead.
+As it is not possible to secure a boat whilst setting the lock, until the planned installation of bollards is carried out, all lock-users will need to tie up at the visitor moorings instead.

-The IWA Leicester section will be contacting CRT about bollards or rings in the future.
+IWA Leicestershire Branch will be contacting CRT about bollards or rings in the future.